Sunny Days Blog

 aaron-burden-1zR3WNSTnvY-unsplash

-How to Improve Communication Skills in Pediatric OT and PT Sessions:
+How to Improve Communication Skills in Pediatric OT and PT Sessions

-1. Describe Actions that Occur During Your PT or OT Session
+1. Describe actions that occur during your PT or OT session.

-2. Provide Choices as Part of the Activity
+2. Provide choices as part of the activity.

 Going back to the same therapy examples from above (walking up stairs, using a crayon), consider giving your client choices during the activities.
 For example, you could ask your clients if they want to walk outside or inside during the session.
 Similarly, you could present your clients with two crayon choices and ask what color they would like.
-If clients uses non-verbal communication to express their choices (e.g. pointing to the desired crayon), you could say the name of the choice aloud as a model prior to giving it to the child.
+If clients use non-verbal communication to express their choices (e.g. pointing to the desired crayon), you could say the name of the choice aloud as a model before giving it to the child.

 Practice makes progress.
 By incorporating these simple additions or changes to your therapy routines, you are helping your clients make progress in more than one area of development.
 Small modifications in your sessions can lead to big accomplishments for your clients and their communication skills.